 Don’t forget to carry a hat or two on a hike.
 You can cover your face and ears using a hat with a hanging brim on a hot day.
 Most hikers complain about the heat on the back of their necks or the top of their ears on a sunny day.
 It’s even worse if you haven’t worn sunscreen.
 A hat can help with this.
 Also, it keeps hair clean and warms your head when it gets cold.
 Check out these hiking hats.

 The last thing you want on a tail is a heavy backpack that seems to suck some energy out of you every minute.
 Hiking lightly is the only way to avoid this.
 You will have the ten essentials and any other gear you think is vital for you.

-For beginners, you can start with your current bag.
+For beginners, you can start with your current backpack.
 As long as it is light and feels comfortable on your back, then it’s good for a day hike.
-But for walks that take several days, you’d better find a specialized hiking backpack.
+But for walks that take many hours, you’d better find a specialized hiking backpack.
 Go to a store that sells outdoor gear and talk with an expert to find a bag that fits your body and style.

 Hydration is crucial, especially on hikes that take hours.
 It’s possible to go for hours without food, but you will have a bad experience when you do the same without water.
 Water powers you up.
 So, how much is enough?

 Well, I can’t really state the exact amount because dehydration depends on factors such as age, body type, sweat rate, the hike’s difficulty, and weather.
 The only advice I’ll give you is: carry more water than you need.
 This way, you won’t have to worry about running out of it.